Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What 95% ETA Accuracy Actually Requires

-The threshold for ETA accuracy that materially impacts business outcomes is 95%+ within a 15-minute delivery window.
+The threshold for delivery ETA accuracy that materially impacts business outcomes is 95%+ within a 15-minute delivery window.
 Below this level, customer experience remains inconsistent, WISMO volumes stay elevated, and first-attempt delivery rates don’t meaningfully improve.
 Above it, the economics shift: fewer re-deliveries, lower support costs, higher retention, and SLA compliance that becomes a competitive differentiator rather than a constant firefight.

 Reaching this threshold requires three technical capabilities operating in concert.

 Multi-signal ingestion.
 The system must consume and process data from multiple real-time feeds simultaneously — carrier APIs, GPS and telematics from fleet vehicles, traffic data providers, weather services, and order management systems.
 Each feed adds constraint dimensions.
 The more signals the system processes, the more accurate the ETA calculation becomes, but only if the optimization engine can handle the computational complexity.
+This is the foundation of effective last mile management.

 Continuous recomputation.
 Static route plans produce static ETAs.
 Accurate ETAs require the routing engine to recompute dynamically as conditions change — not in hourly batches, but continuously, updating every active delivery’s estimated arrival as new data arrives.
 This is the architectural shift from planning systems to execution systems: the ETA is not a prediction made once, but a calculation maintained in real time.